Program Overview

 We can successfully transition you into the Doctor of Pharmacy program of your choice, so that you’ll be a sought-after professional in the field.
 Luckily for you, we provide several ways to get there.
 Our Health Professions Advisory Committee are well-respected professionals and educators on hand to assist you with every step of planning.
 Even if you're not sure which pharmacy school you want to attend, our committee is available to help you tailor a journey with a major that best reflects your interests and goals.

-As a Lipscomb pre-pharmacy student, you’ll gain access to our seasoned faculty and student pharmacists who have already begun their journey.
+In either pathway, as a Lipscomb pre-pharmacy student, you’ll gain access to our seasoned faculty and student pharmacists who have already begun their journey.
 You'll have optional membership in the American Pharmacist Association Academy of Student Pharmacists even as an undergraduate.
 And you will get personal, step-by-step guidance about the application process and pharmacy career pathways.
-You'll develop advanced critical thinking, problem solving and communication skills.
-You will be highly equipped to continue your education in the multifaceted field of pharmacy.
+You'll develop advanced critical thinking, problem-solving, and communication skills.
+You will be highly equipped to continue your education in the multifaceted profession of pharmacy.

 Pathways for Pharmacy Admission